 Depending on what the musician looks for in sound, it will be the basis for choosing a particular brand.
 Of course, this also depends on the factors of price-quality and type of wood.
 Definitely a recognized brand will offer something good, but it all depends on the taste of the musician.
 For example, if a warmer, more harmonious sound is required, and it will be used inside a closed zone or for recording in the studio, birch wood will be ideal, but in case a thicker, more powerful tone is required will be used in open spaces, such as a concert, maple wood will be the most revealing.

 Of course, all this will depend on the thickness of the shell, the number of layers in it and the size or depth of the drum.
 The manufacture of the drums is done through layers wood superimposed one on top of the other, and the amount of these layers will also influence the sound.
-The energy of the beat of a stick in the patch is transferred to the layers creating a deep effect on the tonal characteristics and also causing the projection of the sound by vibrations of the drum shell, all this depending on the number of layers or the thickness of the drum shell itself.

 - Six- to eight-ply shells have a higher stiffness and resistance of energy transfer from the patches.
 With a lower vibration of the shell the sound is greater projection.
 Drums made of this thickness are ideal for general purpose applications or situations that need more power, such as a more open area or for a concert.